dlurton/anode/README.md

 Anode is yet another embryonic programming language using LLVM as a back-end.

-There's a basic REPL you can use.
+There's a basic REPL.
 Statements entered there will be parsed and then:

  - The AST will be displayed.
  - If all passes against the AST succeed LLVM IR will be generated and displayed.